-Why do we craft gardens, feasts & escapes that nourish people & places?
+Why do we craft gardens, feasts & escapes that nourish people & the planet?
 Well, it starts with pollinators, potatoes & package holidays!

 The WWF released a harrowing report in 2018 revealing that in just the last 40 years, the world has seen a 60% decline in wildlife populations1 with insects alone, being driven to extinction at a rate 8 times faster than that of mammals, birds and reptiles.
 A study published last year2 showed that more than 40% of insect species are in decline and a third endangered.
 Why’s this such a problem?
 Well, 75% of the food we eat relies on pollinators of which most of these are insects.
 They form an essential part of the food web & their loss not only threatens our food supply but also a “catastrophic collapse of nature’s ecosystems” globally.
 Why the decline?
 The main driver of the ‘insect apocalypse’ as its become known is down to the overuse of pesticides as well as habitat loss due to urbanisation & climate change.